 Never use similar passwords with mostly the same characters and only a few characters changed, because one comprimised password will still comprimize all of the other passwords.
 For example MyPassword4Gmail and MyPassword4Mac.

-Never share your password over text, messenger, slack, discord or unencrypted email.
+Never share your password over text message, instant messenger, facebook, instagram, slack, discord or unencrypted email.

 Please don't write your password down on a sticky note and put it on your computer screen visible to others.